 - Assign chores that align with their physical and mental ability and development

 - Show them how you would like every chore to be done before they do it themselves

 - Take into consideration other responsibilities your child has on a weekly basis, such as homework, sports, etc.

 - Set clear rules and expectation for the completion of the chores

 - Teach then how doing chores can be fun (by making a chore challenge, or listening to music)

 - Always offer positive feedback and positive reinforcement upon chore completion

-This list contains age-appropriate chores for 8-10 year olds.
-However, because every child is difference despite their age group make sure you assign chores from this list that fit your child’s physical and developmental ability.
+This list contains age-appropriate chores for 8-10-year-olds.
+However, because every child is different despite their age group make sure you assign chores from this list that fit your child’s physical and developmental ability.